 “Chinese state media accounted for approximately 22% of the pages watched and 25% of the channels watched in the search results for questionable topics related to Xinjiang and the origin of the coronavirus on news and YouTube searches, respectively,” the researchers found.

 The figure for Google and Bing Search, by comparison, was only 6%.

 Can Search Engines Do Anything to Stop China Exploiting SEO?

 It is complicated.
 A spokesman for Google’s Ned Adriance told CNET that the search giant was investing in “fighting coordinated influence and censorship operations”.
 Microsoft is also reportedly considering the findings of the study.
-See the article : 7 Ways to Adjust Your Content for Better SEO.
+On the same subject : Independence From Themselves with a Local SEO Guide.